lucasbasquerotto/env-base/docs/pod/wordpress/README.md

 These examples deploy a pod with containers containing a Wordpress service connected to a MySQL database.

-See http://github.com/lucasbasquerotto/ext-pod/tree/master/wordpress for more details.
+See the [environment base file](../../../examples/wordpress.yml) for details about the deployment.

+More details can be seen at http://github.com/lucasbasquerotto/ext-pod/tree/master/wordpress.